MA in French/Italian/Spanish + Graduate Certificate in Translation

 Introduction to Translation Studies

 French/Italian/Spanish MA Exam: In preparation for the exam, students review representative works of their language's literary traditions, included in a core reading list.
 On the day of the exam, students will develop at least two questions (out of three or four choices) on the texts included in the core reading list.
-Exams are taken in the Romance Languages department, with a time limit of 2 hours per question.
+Exams are taken in the Romance Languages and Literatures department, with a time limit of 2 hours per question.
 Students will answer the questions in writing and will have access to dictionaries and primary sources only.

 Graduate Certificate in Translation: